Suffix array: Construction algorithms

-Generalized Suffix Array
+Generalized suffix array

 The concept of a suffix array can be extended to more than one string.
 This is called a generalized suffix array (or GSA), a suffix array that contains all suffixes for a set of strings (for example, $S=S_1,S_2,S_3,...,S_k$ and is lexicographically sorted with all suffixes of each string.

 Applications

 The suffix array of a string can be used as an index to quickly locate every occurrence of a substring pattern $P$ within the string $S$.
 Finding every occurrence of the pattern is equivalent to finding every suffix that begins with the substring.
 Thanks to the lexicographical ordering, these suffixes will be grouped together in the suffix array and can be found efficiently with two binary searches.
 The first search locates the starting position of the interval, and the second one determines the end position: